Outside Providence (film)

-Outside Providence is a 1999 American teen stoner comedy film adaptation of Peter Farrelly's 1988 novel of the same name.
-The film was directed by Michael Corrente, and it was written by Corrente and the brothers Peter and Bobby Farrelly.
-The Farrellys couldn't direct the film due to filming There's Something About Mary.
+Outside Providence is a 1999 American teen stoner comedy film directed by Michael Corrente.
+Based on the 1988 novel by Peter Farrelly, the film was written by Corrente and the brothers Peter and Bobby Farrelly.
+The Farrellys could not direct the film due to filming There's Something About Mary.
 Centering on Timothy "Dildo/Dunph" Dunphy, the film is about his life of mischief, his "incentive" to attend the Cornwall Academy preparatory boarding school, and his realization that the haze in which he has lived has to give way to something that will stay with him forever.
 The book is based on Peter Farrelly's experience at Kent School, a prep school in Kent, Connecticut.

 Plot

-Timothy "Dildo/Dunph" Dunphy (Shawn Hatosy), is in the Class of 1974 in his high school senior year living in Pawtucket, Rhode Island, comes from a troubled single parent working-class family, and is friends with those who have aspirations which do not exceed smoking marijuana at the water tower that has a view of the town.
-His father, Pat (Alec Baldwin), suffers from his wife committing suicide and appears naïve when the boys come back to the Dunphys' house to get a bong.
+Timothy "Dildo/Dunph" Dunphy is in the Class of 1974 in his high school senior year living in Pawtucket, Rhode Island, comes from a troubled single parent working-class family, and is friends with those who have aspirations which do not exceed smoking marijuana at the water tower that has a view of the town.
+His father, Pat suffers from his wife committing suicide and appears naïve when the boys come back to the Dunphys' house to get a bong.
 A regularly held poker game is in progress.
 Pat insists that the boys be respectful and come in to say hello.
-The boys' intention is undetected by Pat that they are using drugs when Dunph's wheelchair-using younger brother, Jackie (Tommy Bone), attempts to hand off the bong wrapped in Dunph's coat.
+The boys' intention is undetected by Pat that they are using drugs when Dunph's wheelchair-using younger brother, Jackie, attempts to hand off the bong wrapped in Dunph's coat.
 It falls to the floor.
-Jackie suggests that it is a musical horn which Pat's friend, Joey (George Wendt), asks Dunph to demonstrate, only able to make sounds about which Pat is dismissive.
+Jackie suggests that it is a musical horn which Pat's friend Joey asks Dunph to demonstrate, only able to make sounds about which Pat is dismissive.
 Pat's friends chuckle at Pat's reaction.
 Off the boys go on their adventures.

 The guys head home with Dunph at the wheel but he is unable to see the road with the cloud of marijuana smoke filling the cab.
 He rear-ends a police vehicle.
 Pat's poker game player, Caveech, uses his influence with a local judge to replace a reform school sentence with the stipulation of parole graduating high school at Cornwall Academy, a Connecticut boys' boarding school with a sister school nearby under the same name.
 Failure to graduate vacates the terms of parole and he will serve a one year jail sentence.

-He meets the rigid dorm master, Mr. Funderburk (Timothy Crowe), who emphases learning the school rules book.
+He meets the rigid dorm master, Mr. Funderburk, who emphases learning the school rules book.
 Dunph learns that new friend Wheeler and other new schoolmates, a class of people that seem to have more opportunities than himself, are involved in their own mischief just like the boys back home.
 Billy Fu is one particular example.
 He is a middle eastern exchange student with "the best reefer on campus".
 He routinely misses classes without repercussion because his father pledges a large donation to the school on the condition that Billy graduate.